ShaqFoo/Marlin_Firmware_Deluxe_With_Ditto_Print-Auto_Leveling/README.md

 -  G10 - retract filament according to settings of M207
 -  G11 - retract recover filament according to settings of M208
 -  G28 - Home all Axis
--  G29 - Detailed Z-Probe, probes the bed at 3 or more points.
-Will fail if you haven't homed yet.
+-  <b>G29 - Detailed Z-Probe, probes the bed at 3 or more points.
+Will fail if you haven't homed yet.</b>
 -  G30 - Single Z Probe, probes bed at current XY location.
 -  G31 - Dock sled (Z_PROBE_SLED only)
 -  G32 - Undock sled (Z_PROBE_SLED only)